flaviuratiu/element-collection-mapping-investigation/README.md

 # Actual result:
 At step 5, the main entity is returned not including the element collection.
 Very interesting though, if one was to have the row inserted in the collection table by the service, the `GET` at step 5 would return the main entity with the element collection included.
-This can be tested with an empty db, by uncommenting line 31 in `QuestionResponseController` and skipping step 4.
+This can be tested, by executing `GET http://localhost:8080/question-responses/create-with-element-collection` and then executing step 5.

 # The fix:
 - the embedded id properties need to be annotated with `@Column(name = "some_id")`